theodi/GCSE-and-equivalent-results-in-England-2012-to-2013-revised/methodology.md

 [![Giacecco asking for the raw data on Twitter](images/twitter1.png "Giacecco asking for the raw data on Twitter")](https://twitter.com/giacecco/status/427743908047884288)

 In stage 1 we then transformed the Excel data onto open and fully machine-readable formats.
 This is a time-consuming 'reverse engineering' work that is far from being ideal.
 Because of the limited time, only a few of the source Excel files and their sheets were processed.
-The list is described below:
+The list is described below and the result is in the [data/01_stage_1](data/01_stage_1) folder.

 Source file | Destination file | Converted tables
 ------------|----------|-----------------